hungsu/digital_garden/src/site/notes/Time blocking.md

 > it makes you twice as productive as those suckers who rely on lists.
 > —[[Private/Cal Newport\|Cal Newport]]

-A time management and task management method that assigns periods of time to work on tasks.
+A time management and [[Private/productivity routine\|task management method]] that assigns periods of time to work on tasks.

 ## The method